 It may be hard to imagine that mere miles from the border of Texas are cities that resemble war zones.
-Such is the case with Juarez, Mexico, a city that just a few years ago had the highest murder rate in the world.
-It is in this borderland that Sicario sets its scene, beginning when FBI agent Kate Mercer (Emily Blunt) joins a covert operation to hunt the cartel leader responsible for a series of killings in America.
-As the strike team moves closer to its goal, Kate experiences firsthand the stagnant horror of the war on drugs, a conflict that corrupts both sides of the border.
+Such is the case with Juarez, Mexico, a city with one of the highest murder rates in the world.
+It is in this borderland that Sicario sets its story as FBI agent Kate Mercer (Emily Blunt) joins a covert operation to hunt down a cartel leader responsible for a series of killings in America.
+As the strike team moves closer to its goal, Kate experiences firsthand the horror of the war on drugs, a conflict that corrupts both sides of the border.

 Heavy subject matter aside, Sicario is a relentless thriller, with a cloud of dread hanging above even the most sunlit scenes.
 When the tension snaps and the bullets start flying, viewers may feel as if they have been sucked into the vicious quagmire themselves.

 Few films are as expensive and extravagantly produced as those in the Star Wars franchise, so it should come as no surprise to see The Last Jedi — nominated for Academy Awards for Best Original Score, Best Sound Editing, and Best Sound Mixing — appear on this list.
 While fan reaction was mixed for director Rian Johnson’s first foray into the Force, few would dare to argue the fact that Episode VIII is a sumptuous buffet of blaster bolts, explosions, crackling lightsaber blades, and weird alien noises.
 If there’s any movie you’d want to watch in full, Dolby Atmos-enabled glory, it’s this one.